 4. Body paragraph(s)

-Explain why the job or employer interests you.
-Then, cite a few more of your key achievements or qualifications, possibly using bullet points.
+Following this explanation, cite a few more of your main skills or achievements, possibly as bullet points.

 Example